Peter Smith's Leeds Rhinos player ratings as Super League campaign begins with tough win v Salford Red Devils

 5. Wing: Ash Handley (no 5)

-Rare error, dropping a high bomb, led to Salford’s first try, but scored a stunning try moments later and finished really well for his second 8 Photo: Allan McKenzie/SWpix.com
+Rare error, dropping a high bomb, led to Salford’s first try, but bounced back by scoring a stunner moments later and finished really well for his second 8 Photo: Allan McKenzie/SWpix.com

 6. Stand-off: Brodie Croft (no 6)